rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 This might be a more fair comparison to Listing 19-24.
-Specifying the `Edge` type is still required, though, which means Listing 19-24 is still preferable since we don't have to specify something we don't use.
+Specifying the `Edge` type is still required, though, which means Listing 19-24 is still preferable since we don’t have to specify something we don’t use.

-It's not possible to change Listing 19-24 to use a trait object for the graph, since then there would be no way to refer to the `AGraph` trait's associated type.
+It’s not possible to change Listing 19-24 to use a trait object for the graph, since then there would be no way to refer to the `AGraph` trait’s associated type.

-It is possible in general to use trait objects of traits that have associated types, though; Listing 19-25 shows a function named `traverse` that doesn't need to use the trait's associated types in other arguments.
+It is possible in general to use trait objects of traits that have associated types, though; Listing 19-25 shows a function named `traverse` that doesn’t need to use the trait’s associated types in other arguments.
 We do, however, have to specify the concrete types for the associated types in this case.
-Here, we've chosen to accept types that implement the `AGraph` trait with the concrete type of `usize` as their `Node` type and a tuple of two `usize` values for their `Edge` type:
+Here, we’ve chosen to accept types that implement the `AGraph` trait with the concrete type of `usize` as their `Node` type and a tuple of two `usize` values for their `Edge` type: